edf1101/LaserTag/notes.md

 - Sort out the canTakeDamage / need admin fields of menus
 - make things more staticy where poss
 - Could install all libs in the src code so that it can be run on any computer without needing to install anything.
+- Make it scan for I2C devices and use that to choose the screen address.
+- Must use a larger program size for ESP32 (I used 'huge APP' partition)

 ## Plan
 - create wifi player management system. (includes unitnum clash detection)